-- more than 400mm behind the front wheel centre line, more 370mm forward of C-C and less than 250mm from the car centre plane, - less than 370mm forward of C-C and more than 600mm forward of the rear wheel centre line, which are visible from underneath, must form surfaces which lie on one of two parallel planes, the reference plane or the step plane.
+All sprung parts of the car situated in the above defined area, which are visible from underneath, must form surfaces which lie on one of two parallel planes, the reference plane or the step plane or in the transition area between these two planes.
 This does not apply to any parts of rear view mirrors which are visible, provided each of these areas does not exceed 9000mm2 when projected to a horizontal plane above the car.
 The step plane must be 50mm above the reference plane.